gsindlinger/IDSTA-Text-Miners/README.md

     }
 ```

-Although we have yet to preprocess our acquired collected data, we already havefew ideas about how we should approach this.
+Although we have yet to preprocess our acquired collected data, we already have few ideas about how we should approach this:
 At first we will preprocess our data using ElasticSearch as mentioned above (Tokenization, Lemmatization and so on).
 Later on, as we prepare our data to be used for the different NLP models, we may have to exclude songs which have more than a third of the words in a language which isn't German.
 This will allow easier analysis of our data.